Events / State of the Arts

 This event is organised in conjunction with Columbia Business School

-We all participate in art and culture, yet have you thought about the sector from a business perspective?
-The UK is recognised around the world for its vibrant culture, art and heritage, but to survive and flourish, to engage increasingly larger and more diverse audiences, the sector needs to rethink its business models, how it stays relevant, how it innovates and how it ensures financial stability.
+We all participate in art and culture, but have you considered the sector from a business perspective?
+The UK is recognised around the world for its vibrant culture, art, and heritage.
+However, to survive and flourish, engaging increasingly larger and more diverse audiences, the sector needs to rethink its operating models, how it stays relevant, how it innovates, and how it ensures financial stability.

-Our panel, recognised leaders in the field, will open your eyes to some of the interesting challenges and business dilemmas facing the many and diverse players in the sector, as well as the amazing opportunities presented by technical developments, creative innovation and entrepreneurship.
-We will consider the business models that will help realise their vision.
-How the ecosystem is changing.
-The interplay between commercial initiatives, public funding and philanthropy, and how to resolve the inevitable tensions between commercial imperatives and artistic or cultural integrity, concluding with the role entrepreneurs, individuals and companies can play in the future state of the arts.
+Our panel, recognised leaders in the field, will discuss some of the interesting challenges and business dilemmas facing the many and diverse players in the sector, as well as the opportunities presented by technical developments, creative innovation and entrepreneurship.
+They will consider different strategies, how the ecosystem is changing, and the interplay between commercial initiatives, public funding and philanthropy.
+How do you resolve the inevitable tensions between commercial imperatives and artistic or cultural integrity, and what role can entrepreneurs, individuals and companies can play?

 Tim Reeve CBE (TGM 11Jun) has been Deputy Director and Chief Operating Officer at the Victoria and Albert Museum since 2013.
 He takes a strategic and operational overview of all museum activities.
 Tim has led the development of V&A East Museum and Storehouse in the Queen Elizabeth Olympic Park, East London and chairs the East Bank Board.
 Before joining the V&A, Tim was Director of Historic Properties at English Heritage.